AndreiGoldin/NonuniformDetonation1D/README.md

 ## Running a simulation
-The simplest way to run your simulation is to edit `config.yaml` file in `src` directory and then just run `python3 main.py`.
-If you want to work in another folder, you can specify a path for `python` to find the solver via `export PYTHONPATH=/path/to/src` and than run `python3 /path/to/main.py` having prepared the `config.yaml`.
+The simplest way to run your simulation is to edit `config.yaml` file in `src` directory and then just run `python3 main.py` from there.
+If you want to work in another folder, you can specify a path for `python` to find the solver via `export PYTHONPATH=/path/to/src` and than run `python3 /path/to/main.py` having prepared the `config.yaml` inside your folder.

 # NONUNIFORM DETONATION
 Here you can find more details on the main problem of interest that is propagation of a